rvanderlely/Closed_Hashing/README.md

 ## Version History

-* 0.1
-    *Lots of comments
-    This version is a good version to look at the first three algorithums comment explainations.
-SJF, Priority, FCFS are all roughly written out however the calculation was incorrect.
-Was missing a += there was a = in the calulation in the FCFS which was making all the other algorithums wrong.

 ## License

 This project is not licensed.

 ## Acknowledgments

-Instructions for project given by Professor Moini of Cameron University
+Instructions for project given by Professor Moinian of Cameron University